Active Shooter Training Guide

 It is rather unfortunate that such active shooter incidents keep on happening in spite of the best efforts of the authorities to control them.
 On your part, you can only arrange for your safety and that of the others in your family.
 Training to deal with this situation leaves you in better control of things so that you have a definite plan of action that can go along way in preventing injury and loss of life.

-Download these Resources on Active Shooter Training Guides:
+Active Shooter Training PDF:

 The objective of this emergency action plan template is to help organizations prepare their personnel for active shooter scenarios.
 This template documents basic information recommended for an effective emergency action plan.
 Organizations are encouraged to consider their unique circumstances and/or structure to ensure a more comprehensive plan.
 It applies to permanent employees, temporary employees, contractors, and visitors associated with this organization.